-Materials to be Acquired: Presidential Authority and Guidelines
+Materials to be acquired: presidential authority and guidelines

-SEC.
+- SEC.
 3. (a) Determination of materials; quantities.
 Subject to subsection (c), the President shall determine from time to time (1) which materials are strategic and critical materials for the purposes of this Act, and (2) the quality and quantity of each such material to be acquired for the purposes of this Act and the form in which each such material shall be acquired and stored.
-Such materials when acquired, together with the other materials described in section 4 of this Act, shall constitute and be collectively known as the National Defense Stockpile (hereinafter in this Act referred to as the "stockpile").

-- (b) Guidelines for exercise of Presidential authority.
-The President shall make the determinations required to be made under subsection (a) on the basis of the principles stated in section 2(c). - (c) Quantity change; notification to Congress. - (1) The quantity of any material to be stockpiled under this Act, as in effect on September 30, 1987, may be changed only as provided in this subsection or as otherwise provided by law enacted after December 4, 1987. - (2) The President shall notify Congress in writing of any change proposed to be made in the quantity of any material to be stockpiled.
-The President may make the change after the end of the 45-day period beginning on the date of the notification.
-The President shall include a full explanation and justification for the proposed change with the notification.
+Such materials when acquired, together with the other materials described in section 4 of this Act, shall constitute and be collectively known as the National Defense Stockpile (hereinafter in this Act referred to as the "stockpile"). - (b) Guidelines for exercise of Presidential authority.
+The President shall make the determinations required to be made under subsection (a) on the basis of the principles stated in section 2(c). - (c) Quantity change; notification to Congress. - (1) The quantity of any material to be stockpiled under this Act, as in effect on September 30, 1987, may be changed only as provided in this subsection or as otherwise provided by law enacted after December 4, 1987. - (2) The President shall notify Congress in writing of any increase proposed to be made in the quantity of any material to be stockpiled that involves the acquisition of additional materials for the stockpile.
+The President may make the increase after the end of the 30-day period beginning on the date of the notification.
+The President shall include a full explanation and justification for the proposed increase with the notification.